jesusvaros/Seolink/GITHUB_ACTIONS_SETUP.md

 This document explains how to set up GitHub Actions to automate your content generation process, replacing the need for local cron jobs.

+> **Note:** Local cron jobs have been disabled.
+All automation now runs through GitHub Actions only.
+The local cron setup files have been renamed to `.disabled` to prevent accidental re-enabling.

 ## Overview

 The GitHub Actions workflow will: